www.prismmodelchecker.org

 Informally, "R bound [ rewardprop ]" is true in a state of a model if "the expected reward associated with rewardprop of the model when starting from that state'' meets the bound bound and "R query [ rewardprop ]" returns the actual expected reward value.

-There are four different types of reward properties, namely:
+There are various different types of reward properties:

 • "reachability reward": F prop